Opinion | America is becoming more imperial than many empires were. That’s a mistake.

 No more.
 After the 1995 Oklahoma City bombing, the 1998 Capitol shooting and 9/11, citizens who wish to go to the Capitol must go through a tightly controlled tour that begins in a vast underground “visitor center,” where they are forced to watch a movie.
 (Can’t we watch the movie at home?)
 Over the same period, ugly barricades were thrown up around the White House, with parts of Pennsylvania Avenue blocked off.
 Since the Black Lives Matter protests last summer, even more barriers went up around the White House.
 In the wake of Jan.
 6, it is surely going to get worse.

-I understand the need for security, but in a democracy that has to be balanced against the need for openness and accessibility.
+I understand the need for security, but in a democracy, that has to be balanced against the need for openness and accessibility.
 Pierre L’Enfant, the architect of Washington, D.C., designed the city’s broad avenues so that people could always see the country’s great government buildings, which he believed were symbols of democracy.
 The country spent extravagantly building the Capitol, persevering in its construction even during the Civil War because it was a monument for its citizens, not an office building for the politicians.

 The situation is much worse abroad.
 The United States’ diplomatic outposts used to be handsome buildings in the center of cities where people could meet and events were held.
 I recall going to watch classic Hollywood movies sponsored by the U.S. Information Service at the stunning seaside consulate in Mumbai.
 But that architectural jewel has been sold off, as have others.
 U.S. diplomats now often work in fortress-like buildings, behind concrete blast walls, with multiple layers of security, rarely encountering the people of the country they are in.
 If you want to know why, after 20 years and trillions of dollars, the United States is not well understood or loved in Iraq or Afghanistan, visit the U.S. embassies in their capitals.